RockL30/JSTurnGame/README.md

 - [x] End the game when a player's life points fall to 0:
     - [x] Display a message and handle the game's conclusion, like resetting or offering a rematch.

----

-**To run the game, you need to execute a live server.**

-### Installing the live server:
-I recommend using VSCode, as this is the IDE I've used for this project.
-In VSCode:

-1. Go to Extensions (`Ctrl+Shift+X`).
-2. Paste this ID: `ritwickdey.LiveServer`, into the Search Extensions bar.

-### Running the live server:
-1. Go to the `index.html` file.
-2. Press `Ctrl+Shift+P`.
-3. Then select the 'Live Server: Open with Live Server' option.